M0r13n/pyais/README.md

 This module contains functions to decode and parse Automatic Identification System (AIS) serial messages.
 For detailed information about AIS refer to the [AIS standard](https://en.wikipedia.org/wiki/Automatic_identification_system#Message_format).

+# Features/Improvements
+I open to any form of idea to further improve this library.
+If you have an idea or a feature request - just open an issue. :-)

 # Installation
 The project is available at Pypi: